 Don’t miss our Family Days, a comprehensive set of six distinct curricula for family, friends and significant support persons of McCallum Place patients.
 Each Family Day focuses on how to practically and effectively help family members best support their loved ones by looking at medical complications, research, communication strategies, resources, practical tools, and support with the time and resources families invest in eating disorder treatment.

 McCallum Place St. Louis Family Day is held at our Therapy Suite, 231 W. Lockwood Ave, Ste.
-201 in Webster Groves, on the second Saturday of every month from 8:00 am - 3:00 pm.
+201 in Webster Groves, on the third Saturday of every month from 8:00 am - 3:00 pm.
 Continental breakfast is provided.
 Reservations are strongly encouraged to help us plan for attendance.
 To RSVP, please contact Ginger Olmsted at 1-888-749-5796.

 McCallum Place Austin Family Day is held at our Therapy Suite, 4613 Bee Caves Rd, West Lake Hills, TX 78746, from 9:00 am - 3:00 pm.
 Continental breakfast and lunch will be provided.
 Reservations are strongly encouraged to help us plan for attendance.
 To RSVP, please contact us at (512) 732-2400.

 McCallum Place Kansas City Family Day: Coming Soon!

 Family Skills: Topics for Focus in Therapeutic Work with Families Struggling with Eating Disorders

 by Dr. Kim McCallum, MD